Book Consultation

 Reviews

 Review engagements provide limited assurance under CSRE 2400.
 Unlike compilations, they use analytical procedures that spot material errors by asking questions and testing relationships rather than performing a full audit.
-Reviews build more trust than compilations but are less detailed than audits, which suits companies that want stronger external comfort on a tighter budget.
+Reviews build more trust than compilations but are less detailed than audits.
+This section is explanatory.
+Gondaliya CPA does not perform review engagements and refers them to a Registered public accountant.

 Analytical Review and Inquiry Procedures

-In a review, the CPA applies analytical procedures alongside questions to management about unusual transactions or patterns found in the analysis.
+In a review, the practitioner applies analytical procedures alongside questions to management about unusual transactions or patterns found in the analysis.
 Typical steps are: plan the analytical checks based on industry norms, run ratio analyses comparing current and prior periods, ask management about any odd differences, and weigh the answers against other evidence before concluding.
-These steps let the CPA assess risk quickly while balancing cost against the comfort a reader needs.

 Our Actual Experience